-In the spring of 2007 I attended the NAPO conference in Minneapolis.
+In the spring of 2007 I attended the NAPO conference in Minneapolis, Minnesota.
 Can you imagine 800 professional organizers in one room?!
 Need I add that the event was very organized?
 Afterwards, while touring the backroads of Minnesota in my rental car, I observed an egret taking flight.
 I thought, That’s it!
 The feeling of getting organized!
 Of freedom from clutter.
 Of being able to relax, exhale, appreciate life, enjoy one’s space, and reach one’s goals.
 Thus I was inspired to create the egret logo.
-My business cards are now less corporate looking and have a more personal feel.
-I hope you are inspired too!
+My business cards became less corporate-looking and more personal.
+And my new tag line is: Less clutter.
+More life.

 You can read more in this blog post: The egret represents freedom from clutter